eyuell/ped-int-tra/README.md

 To save training and validation data for lstm, `python train_test.py -1 waymo` and for testing data, use `python train_test.py 3 waymo`, and so on.

 To give example for LSTM on WOD, `python LSTM_intention.py waymo` and `python LSTM_trajectory.py waymo`

+<a name="clr_db"></a>
+## Clear database

+In order to generate new database from supplied dataset, removing an existing database is necessary.
+To remove the database, navigate to `/PIE/data_cache` and remove using command `rm pie_database.pkl`.
+Thereafter, executing the PIE model will generate new database as per supplied dataset.

 <a name="author"></a>
 ## Corresponding author